dangyogi/frames/README.md

 Also each value in a slot may be separately deleted.

-Finally, each value in a slot_list that is a frame object with a "splice" slot of True, that frame is spliced into the slot list as follows:
+Finally, each value in a slot_list that is a frame with a "splice" slot of True is spliced into the slot list as follows:

     - A slot of the same name as the slot_list being spliced into is taken as the values to splice in.
 For example, given: